brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

 - Finalize the real-time session

 ## What's inside the sample project?
-There are six main components to the sample project:
+There are six main components to the sample project, which are delineated below.
+The python scripts are used by the webServer interface to run the project from the web browser, instead of running the project directly from the command line.
+However, please note that there is an option to run the python scripts from the command line and be able to retrieve remote files afterwards (see [Testing the Sample Project, alternate step 3](https://github.com/paulapbrooks/rt-cloud/tree/sample_dev#testing-the-sample-project)):
 - **`conf` folder**
     - This includes a configuration *toml* file that includes defaults to important variables.
 For instance, the default for the variable `subjectNum` is 101.
 Here, we also have the naming pattern used for the dicoms (`001_0000{}_000{}.dcm`).
 For your experiment, you will have to change the contents of this file to fit your needs.
         - NOTE: Usually, a specific *toml* file is set up for each participant.
 This is the configuration file that is used across all of the runs.